Opentrons/opentrons/hardware/README.md

 Example using socketcan: `opentrons_can_comm --interface socketcan --channel vcan0`

-Example using opentrons' CAN over socket: `opentrons_can_comm --interface opentrons`
+Example using opentrons' CAN over socket: `opentrons_can_comm --interface opentrons_sock`